Linaria maroccana

-Linaria maroccana is a species of flowering plant in the plantain family known by the common names Moroccan toadflax and annual toadflax.
-It is native to Morocco, but it can be found elsewhere growing wild as an introduced species, such as California.
-It is a readily available ornamental plant for the flower garden.
-This is an annual herb growing erect to approach a maximum height of 50 cm, its stem with linear leaves 2–4 cm long.
+Linaria maroccana is a species of flowering plant in the plantain family known by the common names annual toadflax and Moroccan toadflax.
+It is endemic to Morocco.

+It is an annual herb growing erect to a height of 40 cm, its stem with linear to elliptic leaves 2–4 cm long.
 The inflorescence is a raceme of flowers occupying the top of the stem.
 At the base of each flower is a calyx with five narrow, pointed lobes.
-The flower is 2–4 cm long with five lobes arranged into two lips with a spur at the end.
-The flower is often purple in color with white near the throat, but flowers of many different colors are bred for the garden.
+The flower is 15–20 mm long with five lobes arranged into two lips with a straight spur at the back.
+The flower is violet-purple, with a small yellow or white spot near the throat.

+It is readily available as an ornamental plant for the flower garden, though many cultivated plants are hybrids with other closely related species.
+As an introduced species it has become locally naturalised, including in Great Britain, and California.

+The cultivar group Fairy Bouquet has gained the Royal Horticultural Society's Award of Garden Merit.
 Dwarf cultivars are also available.

-The cultivar group Fairy Bouquet has gained the Royal Horticultural Society's Award of Garden Merit.